elmar-hinz/Python.Challenges/README.rst

     These files are just for convenience and are overwritten by the next run.

-Read Sample from an Input File
+Read sample from an input file
 ------------------------------

 .. code-block:: bash